projectcalico/calico/about/about-networking.md

 Address Translation) to change the destination IP address of the incoming connection to the IP address of the chosen device it is load balancing to.
 The load balancer then reverses this NAT on response packets so neither source or destination device is aware the mapping is happening.

+### MTU

+The Maximum Transmission Unit ({% include open-new-window.html text='MTU'
+url='https://en.wikipedia.org/wiki/Maximum_transmission_unit' %}) of a network link is the maximum size of packet that can be sent across that network link.
+It is common for all links in a network to be configured with the same MTU to reduce the need to fragment packets as they traverse the network, which can significantly lower the performance of the network.
+In addition, TCP tries to learn path MTUs, and adjust packet sizes for each network path based on the smallest MTU of any of the links in the network path.
+When an application tries to send more data than can fit in a single packet, TCP will fragment the data into multiple TCP segments, so the MTU is not exceeded.

+Most networks have links with an MTU of 1,500 bytes, but some networks support MTUs of 9,000 bytes.
+In a Linux system, larger MTU sizes can result in lower CPU being used by the Linux networking stack when sending large amounts of data, because it has to process fewer packets for the same amount of data.
+Depending on the network interface hardware being used, some of this overhead may be offloaded to the network interface hardware, so the impact of small vs large MTU sizes varies from device to device.